Two Army National Guard members removed from inauguration duty - KVIA

 The Associated Press was the first to report the guards had been removed.

-Acting Secretary of Defense Christopher Miller said Monday that there is “no intelligence indicating an insider threat” to President-elect Joe Biden’s inauguration.
+Acting Secretary of Defense Christopher Miller said Monday that there is “no intelligence indicating an insider threat” to the inauguration.

 Miller’s statement came hours after the head of the DC National Guard said that the FBI is vetting troops involved in securing the US Capitol to prevent any insider threats.